We are actively recruiting and encourage all those interested to get in contact with us.

 4. Pre-employment Checks

 If your interview is successful we will provide you with a formal job offer.
 Once you accept this we will carry out the necessary pre-employment checks which include contacting your references (two professional and one personal) and carrying out an enhanced check with the Disclosure and Barring Service (DBS).
 We will provide you with a References Check Form for you to confirm contact details of your references.
+We will also need to check your Driving License for any endorsements.

 Attractive employment package